ndtrang121/netflix/README.md

-# Project Title

-Netflix Clone
+# Netflix Clone

-An application clone
+A Netflix clone built using React.
+It fetches the data from TMDB (The Movie Database) API.
+It also displays the movie trailers which is fetched from Youtube.

 # Demo link: